MK360147/MK360147/README.md

 implementing best security practices all the way to my cloud environments.
 Translating theoretical knowledge into practical solutions is my thing.

-> [!NOTE]
-> Hornesty is one of my key values are a systen engineer.
-My Software Development skills are not that good but I am
-> willing to take any opportunity to learn and become better.

 <hr>

 ## What I am working on currently